Essentially the py.js version of the Python C API, these functions

 - The literal string

-marks all following parameters as keyword-only, regardless of them having a default value or not 1.
+'*'marks all following parameters as keyword-only, regardless of them having a default value or not 1.
 Can only be present once in the parameters list. - A string prefixed by

-, marks the positional variadic parameter for the function: gathers all provided positional arguments left and makes all following parameters keyword-only 2.*args
+*, marks the positional variadic parameter for the function: gathers all provided positional arguments left and makes all following parameters keyword-only 2.*argsis incompatible with*. - A string prefixed with

 **, marks the positional keyword variadic parameter for the function: gathers all provided keyword arguments left and closes the argslist.
 If present, this must be the last parameter of the format list. - A string defines a required parameter, accessible positionally or through keyword